LaurenFrancisNYC/Totally-Not-Mad-Libs-Monthly/README.md

 #Wire Frames

 The wireframes below depict the homepage, entry page, and hall of fame page feed for TNMLM in web and phone format.
 The homepage contains a header displaying the app title and three clickable icons - add submission, view subbmission for the current month, and view the Hall of Fame- that route to each respective page.
-The review feeds contain an input form and submit button for review data.
-Below the form is a feed of all past forms, along with a delete button for each post.
-The screens will center as screen size decreases.

 ADD WIRE FRAMES